verified-software-lab/sc4drf/README.md

 the llov directory.)
 There are in addition 20 programs which we wrote ourselves.

-All 108 experiments should run by typing `make` inside the `sc4drf/experiments/civl/micro-benchmarks` and `sc4drf/experiments/civl/extra` folders.
+All 108 experiments should run by executing the following inside the `sc4drf` repository folder:

+    (cd experiments/civl/micro-benchmarks && make)
+    (cd experiments/civl/extra && make)

 Files with `yes` in the filename have a datarace; those with `no` in the filename do not have a datarace.
 The paper reports that CIVL gets the correct result (race or no race) on all tests except DRB139, DRB014, and DRB015.
 Additional information can be found in the README files in the results_m1mac directories.
-The detailed CIVL output (file civl_out.txt) also reports total runtime for each test.
+The detailed CIVL output file `civl_out.txt` also reports total runtime for each test.

 **llov:** there are 88 programs from the DataRaceBench suite (unedited) and the 20 additional programs.
-All 108 experiments should run by typing `make` inside the `sc4drf/experiments/llov/micro-benchmarks` and `sc4drf/experiments/llov/extra` folders.
+All 108 experiments should run by typing the following inside the `sc4drf` repository folder:

+    (cd experiments/llov/micro-benchmarks && make)
+    (cd experiments/llov/extra && make)

 For the DRB tests, LLOV obtains the correct result on all but DRB140, DRB052, DRB054, and DRB069.
 For the 20 additional tests, LLOV produces the wrong answer on the following:

  - sync1_norace.c
  - critsec3.c